mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The overall goal of the analysis of GDPs also differ, in the 3M study the principle goal is analysis of the use of GDPs by learners to aid their goals in creating their own games.
 In Eriksson's study the principle goals to is to address the perceived "challenge how to make results from research work related to this within Child-Computer Interaction (CCI) field easily transferable to future CCI research." [@baykal_using_2019]
 The Stringforce study involved learner analysis of games, the ability to change level design via graphical editor and co-design of proposed conceptual changes to existing games.
 Unlike 3M it did not involved the learners then adding new patterns to games using code.

 One similarity is the number of patterns presented to learners.
-In this iteration of the study 3M presented 20 patterns in the menu of options.
-The Stringforce study selected 14.
+In this iteration of the study 3M presented 20 patterns in the menu of options and the Stringforce study selected 14.
 Their selection criteria for patterns to include in co-design stages included the following concerns; concrete patterns were favoured over more abstract ones to aid the learner comprehension, patterns chosen matched the learners' capabilities, patterns that were game mechanics were also prioritised as were pattern suggested by the learners.

  <!-- Using a choice of patterns when compared to instructional tutorials (previously explored in methods chapter)  -->